-This guide was created by Maeve Pinto, and is maintained by Ryan Womack
+This guide was created by Maeve Pinto.

 These links will help you get started with ArcGIS.
 The Libraries do not offer instruction in GIS, but courses are available through the Office of Continuing Education of the New Jersey Agricultural Experiment Station (for a fee).